 - 4 ounces dark chocolate, melted

-- ¼ cup toasted hazelnuts, chopped
+- 2 tablespoons toasted hazelnuts, finely chopped

 Instructions

-- Using a stand mixer fitted with the paddle attachment, cream together the softened butter and powdered sugar until light and fluffy.
+- Using a stand mixer fitted with the paddle attachment, cream together the softened brown butter and powdered sugar until light and fluffy.
 Then add in the vanilla extract and mix until fully combined.

 - Line a baking sheet with parchment paper.